Arabs to Davos: invest in us, don't fear us

 But from many Arabs' viewpoint, the success of religious-based groups is not surprising, and the suggestion that Islam and democracy are incompatible is insulting.

-Moez Masoud, an Islamic scholar and preacher at Egypt's Al-Tareeq Al-Sah Institute, said opinion polling showed people voted for Islamic groups in Egypt primarily because they were the most organised and effective.
+Moez Masoud, an Islamic scholar and preacher at Egypt's Al-Tareeq Al-Sah Institute, said opinion polling showed people voted for Islamic groups in Egypt primarily because they were the most organized and effective.

 "It wasn't about bikinis or no bikinis, or whether to implement Sharia law.
-It got down to jobs, money and security, and the people wanted the best-organised groups," Masoud said.
+It got down to jobs, money and security, and the people wanted the best-organized groups," Masoud said.

 "First you have to let the Arab world be for a while...
 Stop trying to impose secularism from afar," he advised his Western audience.